l0ng-duno/threejs-play/README.md

 ### Download zip
 1. Extract folder to where you want it to be
-2. IDE open folder
+2. User any IDE to open the folder
-3. terminal npm run dev
+3. Go to terminal npm run dev (make sure to change directory to \three-js-dc-1)